tmkk/fhgaacenc/Readme.txt

     lc   : force use LC-AAC profile
     he   : force use HE-AAC (AAC+SBR) profile hev2 : force use HE-AAC v2 (AAC+SBR+PS) profile
-  --adts : use ADTS container instead of MPEG-4 (CBR only) --ignorelength : ignore the size of data chunk when encoding from pipe --quiet        : don't print the progress
+  --adts : use ADTS container instead of MPEG-4 --ignorelength : ignore the size of data chunk when encoding from pipe --quiet        : don't print the progress